NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 To test our contract, we are going to use Hardhat Network, a local Ethereum network designed for development.
 It comes built-in with Hardhat, and it's used as the default network.
 You don't need to setup anything to use it.

-In our tests we're going to use [ethers.js](https://docs.ethers.org/v6/) to interact with the Ethereum contract we built in the previous section, and we'll use [Mocha](https://mochajs.org/) as our test runner.
+In our tests we're going to use [Hardhat Ignition](/ignition) to deploy and interact with the Ethereum contract we built in the previous section, and we'll use [Mocha](https://mochajs.org/) as our test runner.

 ## Writing tests